1935 Yankee hurricane: Preparations

 Shops and residences were "boarded up" in Nassau.
 Precautionary hurricane signals were hoisted along the Florida east coast from Titusville to Miami, and the center was expected to make landfall between Miami and West Palm Beach.
 Later, hurricane warnings were issued from Palm Beach to Naples.
 200 men were evacuated from the Snake Creek area in the upper Florida Keys.
 Workers in the Florida Keys were transported to concentration points in Miami and Homestead.
 Maritime interests in the Gulf of Mexico were also warned, though the cyclone's remnants remained off the west coast of Florida.

+Additionally, emergency response teams in Miami and surrounding areas were mobilized to prepare for potential flooding and wind damage.
+Sandbags were distributed to reinforce low-lying structures, and hospitals in Miami and Fort Lauderdale increased staff in anticipation of injuries.

 Impact

 The cyclone produced winds of 60 mph on Grand Bahama.
 The duration of hurricane-force winds ranged from 1–3 hours in the Abaco Islands, and five sponge fishing vessels were lost due to the hurricane.
 The cyclone caused 14 deaths in the islands.
 In Fort Lauderdale, winds unroofed several homes, and canals overflowed.
 In South Florida, the hurricane dismantled communication lines, and "telegraph companies relayed" messages via Jacksonville and Atlanta.
 High waves flooded Miami Beach.
 10 ft of the Miami Beach causeway was eroded, and police halted traffic between Miami Beach and the mainland.
 The death toll in Florida was low because of well executed warnings and advisories.
 Winds shattered numerous plate glass windows in Miami's business district, while signs, roofing materials, and vegetation littered streets.
 50 homes lost their roofs in Hollywood and Dania, and the oceanfront boardwalk was destroyed.
 Precipitation damaged equipment at the Hollywood Beach Hotel, where many windows were broken.
 Construction standards were improved in the aftermath of the 1928 Okeechobee Hurricane, reducing damages in subsequent storms.
 35 people were treated for injuries at local hospitals.
 Southeastern Miami was flooded by 3 ft of water.
 The hurricane produced light rainfall in Miami that peaked at 4.04 in.
 Five deaths were reported in Florida.
 Total damages in Florida reached $5,500,000 in the Miami–Fort Lauderdale area.